 DEALING WITH STRESS

-Good dental hygiene is essential in preserving your teeth for a lifetime.
+Good dental care can help you keep your teeth and gums healthy for a lifetime.
 It is important for children to start young with good dental habits.
 Proper hygiene should include:

 U.S. Preventive Services Task Force.
-Behavioral Counseling in Primary Care to Promote Physical Activity, Topic Page.
-March 2011.
+Screening and Behavioral Counseling Interventions in Primary Care to Reduce Alcohol Misuse.
+Topic Page.
+May 2013.

 U.S. Preventive Services Task Force.
 Screening and Behavioral Counseling Interventions in Primary Care to Reduce Alcohol Misuse, Topic Page.
 April 2004.

 U.S. Preventive Services Task Force.
 Screening for Illicit Drug Use, Topic Page.
 January 2008.

 U.S. Preventive Services Task Force.
 Screening for Obesity in Adults, Topic Page.
 June 2012.

 U.S. Preventive Services Task Force.
 Prevention of Dental Caries in Preschool Children, Topic Page.
 April 2004.